edgio-docs/edgio-docs/guides/deploying.md

 ## xdn login

-Run the following to authenticate with your XDN account on the Moovweb XDN:
+Run the following to authenticate with your XDN account on {{ PRODUCT_NAME }}:

 ```bash
 xdn login
 ```

 ## xdn deploy

-Then, run the following to deploy your site to your private space on the Moovweb XDN:
+Then, run the following to deploy your site to your private space on {{ PRODUCT_NAME }}:

 ```bash
 xdn deploy
 ```

-The CLI will automatically detect the framework you're using, create an optimized production build, and upload it to the Moovweb XDN.
+The CLI will automatically detect the framework you're using, create an optimized production build, and upload it to {{ PRODUCT_NAME }}.
 This takes about a minute for most applications.

 Once the deployment is complete, the CLI will output the URL for your site.
 The site name is automatically derived from the `name` field in `package.json`.
 This can be overriden by using `--site` option when running `xdn deploy`.

 ## Branches and Deployments

-Each time you deploy your site to the Moovweb XDN a "deployment" is created and given a unique and permanent URL based on the team name, site name, branch name in source control, and an incrementing deployment number.
+Each time you deploy your site to {{ PRODUCT_NAME }} a "deployment" is created and given a unique and permanent URL based on the team name, site name, branch name in source control, and an incrementing deployment number.
 If you use Git, the branch name is set by the default.
 If not, you can specify the `--branch` option when running `xdn deploy`.

 ![deployments](/images/deploying/deployments.png)